 During the time of Ronnie's schooling, he went along with the club and to the Hayfield Country Show, I think he went three times and did an Obedience display with the other dogs.
 It was such a good experience and the audience loved it.
 They were all so well behaved, and Ronnie of course.
 The club also entered an obedience competition miles away, the other side of Stalybridge.
 He didn't perform too well at that one, but still the hotpot lunch was lovely.

 For all the years he was at school he attended every Christmas party.
 It was the highlight of the year.
 For him as well as for me.
 The only Christmas party where you didn't really need to dress up!
 The food was always delicious ( gosh, I'm making myself really hungry now), lots to choose from.
-Hotpot, Chilli, Quiche, sandwiches, trifle, everything.
+Hotpot, chilli, quiche, sandwiches, trifle, everything.
 They had a raffle and I usually won a few bottles which was a bonus.
 They had games which were played with great enthusiasm by all.
-Musical chairs always got noisy and very competative as did "Full recall passed the sausage".
-Which dog in their right mind after doing it once and realising what it had missed was going to play that game.
+Musical chairs always got noisy and very competative as did "Full recall past the sausage".
+Which dog in their right mind, after doing it once and realising what it had missed, was going to play that game.
 Ronnie only in all those years of going ran past once.
 Never again.
 I put him in every year after that for that game and each time he would run to plate and eat the bits of sausage.